Eventual-Inc/Daft/docs/source/learn/user_guides/dataframe-operations.rst

     +---------+---------+
     (Showing first 3 rows)

 Sometimes, it may be useful to exclude certain columns from a DataFrame.
-This can be done with ``.exclude``:
+This can be done with :meth:`df.exclude() <daft.DataFrame.exclude>`:

 .. code-block:: python